What is Speed Hill Climbing About?

 After completing your run, you will be directed into the top holding paddock, where you should park in accordance with the Marshals instructions.
 You will generally have time to get out of your car and talk to fellow competitors.
 Don’t forget to talk to the Marshals if they are not busy.
 Remember that they are all unpaid volunteers without whom you would not be able to enjoy yourself!

 When the last car in your batch has left the startline, you will be instructed to return to your car.
-When the course is clear of ascending cars, you will return down the hill in convoy, and you should wear your helmet.
+When the course is clear of ascending cars, you will return down the hill in convoy, and you MUST wear your helmet, gloves and seat belt / harnesses.
+You will be reported to the Clerk of the Course if you don’t.
 It is embarrassing and unforgivable to go off on the return run, so drive carefully, and watch out for Marshals sweeping up dust or debris from the track.

 Your time will be displayed on computer screens in the paddock and can be printed with your other class competitors times for comparasion.
 You will be able to compare your performance with your fellow competitors, and will soon be able to spot the good runs from the ordinary.
 Similarly, you will learn why your times are better or worse than before, being able to relate the changes to differences in cornering, braking or acceleration etc.